 The Decision Deck project collaboratively develops Open Source software tools to support the Multi-Criteria Decision Aiding (MCDA) process.

-The 14th Decision Deck Workshop will take place at Université Paris-Dauphine on 20 September 2017.
+The 14th Decision Deck Workshop took place at Université Paris-Dauphine on 20 September 2017.
 Go to the official website for more details.

 First release of the XMCDA v2/v3 Java reference library.
 Follow this link.

 Association loi 1901.
 Address: 5, square des Mimosas, F-75013 Paris

 The literature in the field of Multi-Criteria Decision Aiding (MCDA) proposes algorithms and methods that are acknowledged and used in real world decision aiding processes.
 These techniques provide useful solutions to complex decision problems which involve several, often conflicting evaluation criteria.
 Several such methods and algorithms have been implemented and are available as separate software solutions.
 However, as they were developed in an uncoordinated way, they lack fundamental interoperability features.

 The Decision Deck project therefore aims at collaboratively developing Open Source software tools implementing Multi-Criteria Decision Aiding techniques which are meant to support complex decision aiding processes.
 One of the main features of these software solutions are that they are interoperable in order to create a coherent ecosystem.

 The Decision Deck Consortium, a french non profit association, steers and manages the project along the lines of a manifesto.
 It is headed by an Administration Board.

 The Decision Deck Consortium was officially born on November 25, 2008 as it appears the official declaration (#1390) published in the French Journal Officielle de la République Française p.6301 (see Extract (280.36 Kb)).

 |Deputy software coordinator||Olivier Cailloux|